OXERA™ OXYGEN DEVICE

 OxERA™ is a simple, efficient, portable and cost-effective device that delivers consistently high levels of oxygen and positive expiratory pressure (PEP).
 It can be used for the treatment of acute respiratory distress syndrome (ARDS), severe pneumonia, pulmonary oedema and especially in the transport of patients where high flow oxygen therapy or CPAP is not feasible.

-The device’s key components are an anaesthetic mask and an adjustable mechanical valve, known as a positive end respiratory pressure (PEEP) valve.
-Oxygen supply is via a hose and accumulator bag, with the hose connected to any available oxygen source.
+The device’s key components are a mask and an adjustable mechanical valve, known as a positive end expiratory pressure (PEEP) valve.
+Oxygen is supplied via a hose and accumulator bag, with the hose connected to an adjustable oxygen source such as a flowmeter.